The following post is from Michelle of Mommy Misadventures: The Unplugged Life: Enlightening or Reckless?

 I recently read an article in Sunset Magazine that featured a San Francisco family that chooses to live life almost completely unplugged.
 The Mission District home of Donovan Corliss and Laura Jo Wegman is almost suspiciously devoid of most of the modern conveniences one would associate with the technology mecca that is San Francisco.
 Their home contains very little technology: no TV, no laptops, no LED screens, not even a microwave.

 Corliss and Wegman are proponents of a movement known as “unplugging”; believing that technology is a distraction, they eschew it in order to make more meaningful connections in life.

 It’s well worth the read to learn more about the unplugging movement.
-Choosing how much technology you allow in your life is a very personal choice, and one that I think everyone should contentiously make.
-And because I am such a tech proponent, I think consciously chosen “unplugged” periods are essential to developing a good tech/life balance.
-There’s no rule that mandates that modern life has to be lived with a smartphone.
+Choosing how much technology you allow in your life is a personal choice that I think everyone should contentiously make.
+And because I am such a tech proponent, I think consciously choosing “unplugged” periods is essential to developing a good tech/life balance.
+No rule mandates that modern life has to be lived with a smartphone.

 But as a parent, this statement by Donovan Corliss is what really got my attention: “I think TV and Internet and phones become such a time suck that people feel that they don’t have time for anything else.” […] “They don’t have time to do artwork with their kids or read books or have a conversation with one another.”